 Simple tips to minimize your gear and cut the overall weight of your rucksack

 On one of my earliest hiking trips I recall that I carried entire spare outfits, a heavy old Swedish army camping stove, at least one saucepan, and a two-man tent that weighed several kilos.
 Unsurprisingly, the thing I remember most about that trip is the overwhelming struggle with how heavy my pack was.
-I’ve learnt, adapted and improved since then but reducing your pack weight is a process not a one-off change, and even now I’m constantly looking for ways that I can ditch unnecessary items or swap to lighter options.
+I’ve learnt, adapted, and improved since then but being able to reduce pack weight is a process, not a one-off change, and even now I’m constantly looking for ways that I can ditch unnecessary items or swap to lighter options.
 And do so without compromising on safety or making myself so uncomfortable that the trip isn’t fun.

 How heavy should your pack be?